Sharifa Alkhateeb

-Sharifa Tahiya Alkhateeb (nee Ahmad Bey June 6, 1946 – October 21, 2004) was an American writer, researcher and teacher on cultural communication and community building for Islam and Muslims in the United States.
+Sharifa Tahiya Alkhateeb (née Ahmad Bey; June 6, 1946 – October 21, 2004) was an American writer, researcher and teacher on cultural communication and community building for Islam and Muslims in the United States.
 She was involved in feminist causes, domestic violence prevention, as well as interfaith and educational organizations.
 She founded the first nationwide organization for Muslim women in the US and was the first woman to receive the Community Service Award from the Islamic Society of North America.

 Biography

-Sharifa Alkhateeb was born on June 6, 1946, in Philadelphia, Pennsylvania.
-Her father was Abdullah Ahmad Bey, who immigrated from Yemen and her mother was Anna Louise Ahmad Bey (née Anna Louise Folkerstein Jordan; 1919-1961) of Czechoslovakian descent.
+Alkhateeb was born on June 6, 1946, in Philadelphia, Pennsylvania.
+Her father was Hajji Abdullah Ahmad Bey (1920-2006), born Wayland Frantz Dunaway in Baltimore, of African-American descent who worked for the National Youth Administration.
+In 1943, he married her mother, Anna Louise (née Folker Jordan; 1919-1961) in Wilmington, Delaware, of partial Czech Catholic descent.
+Anna's maternal grandparents were born in Jetětice and Chabeřice.

 After finishing high school, Alkhateeb continued her education, receiving her B.A. in English Literature from the University of Pennsylvania.
 During her time at the University of Pennsylvania, she joined the feminist movement of the 1960s, never feeling that there was a conflict between her religious convictions and feminism.
-After completion of her undergraduate degree, she earned her Master's in Comparative Religion from Norwich University, in Northfield, Vermont and in 1977, edited a translation of the Quran published by Marmaduke Pickthall.
+After completion of her undergraduate degree, she earned her master's in comparative religion from Norwich University, in Northfield, Vermont, and in 1977, edited a translation of the Quran published by Marmaduke Pickthall.